Dendritic cell-based cancer vaccine: Stimulation of the DCs ex vivo and infusing them back into the host for carrying out anticancer effector function

 In this way, DCs’ precursors are isolated from the patient through leukapheresis and after maturation/stimulation of these precursors ex vivo, fully mature DCs are injected back into the patient.
 There are different ways applied to generate cancer cells-specific DCs.
 We can used specific TAAs, tumor lysates, created DC-cancer cell fusions, electroporation/transfection of DCs with total cancer cell-mRNA or tumor derived exosomes (TDEs) by the stimulation.
 There is also the possibility of additional co-stimulating with cytokine “cocktails” to assure strong maturation.

 Dendritic cell vaccine against brain tumor

 The most well-known source of antigens used for vaccines in Glioblastoma (Aggressive type of brain tumor) investigations were whole tumor lysate, CMV antigen RNA and tumor associated peptides for instance EGFRvIII.
 The initial studies showed that patients developed immune responses as measured by Interferon-gamma expression in the peripheral blood, systemic cytokine responses, or CD8+ antigen specific T cell expansion.
 Clinical response rates were not as vigorous as the immune response rates.
 Overall survival (OS) and progression free survival (PFS) varied in different studies but were enhanced compared to historical controls.
+This low success of DC vaccines against glioblastoma could be explained by immuno-resistance mechanisms, even those that could be directly induced by the DC vaccines themselves e.g., lymph node-to-tumor circuit of PD-L1+ macrophages that can cause cross-organ deletion of CD8+ T cells thereby undermining anti-glioblastoma immunity.